-One such offender is cellulitis – a common, but potentially serious bacterial infection that infects the deep layers of skin and tissue beneath the skin.
+Cellulitis is a common, but potentially serious bacterial infection that infects the deep layers of skin and tissue beneath the skin.
 These infections occur when bacteria enter through a crack or break in your skin.
-Cellulitis can manifest anywhere on your body, and but is most common on exposed parts of the skin like the lower legs, hands, arms, and face.
+Cellulitis can manifest anywhere on your body, but is most common on exposed parts of the skin like the lower legs, hands, arms, and face.

 While cellulitis is a common infection, it may become serious if not properly treated, so it's important to visit a healthcare professional if you notice any of the following symptoms:

 - Redness in the skin that expands or streaks.

 - Swollen skin that can be tender or even painful.

 - Areas of the skin that are warm to the touch.

 - Red, blotchy skin that may blister or dimple.

 - You develop a rash.
 Is it swollen and painful?
 Is it changing rapidly?
 Get it checked out.